eckerBrendan/SD2Lab8/README.md

       - #000000 #FFFFFF #000000 // Color for the third row of pixels.

      - The bmsoe is also a texted based file but is in bytes, and looks like this:

       - BMSOE  À  à   // File type, width and height in bytes.
       - // Then special characters for the color of the pixel in bytes.
+Also in the same format as msoe as first row of pixel then second and so on.

 - Reload button returns the shown image to the image that was first loaded.
 - GrayScale button turns the image into the grayscale of this image, by going through each pixel and calculating the grayscale for each pixel.